$1 buys $100,000 of life insurance.

 You can select from death benefit amounts of:

-One thing to note is the reduction of value at age 70.
-When a person reaches 70 years of age, Globe Life’s Accident policy benefit is reduced by 50%.
+Globe Life’s accident policies come with a reduction of value, so when a person reaches 70 years of age, Globe Life’s Accident policy benefit is reduced by 50%.

 Other Products from Globe